-When there isn't anything more convenient (see below), DataLad can easily be installed via pip.
+When there isn't anything more convenient (see below), DataLad is most easily installed via pip.
 To automatically install DataLad and its software dependencies type

 pip install datalad

 DataLad can be installed without admin privileges, into your home directory, using pip's --user option.
 Git-annex can be deployed by extracting pre-built binaries from a tarball (that also includes an up-to-date Git installation).
 Obtain the tarball, extract it, and set the PATH environment variable to include the root of the extracted tarball.
-If this sounds complicated, then a better option might be a singularity container (see below).
+If this sounds complicated, then one of the options below might be a better fit.

 (Neuro)Debian, Ubuntu, and similar systems